StudioEtrange/ngrok-build/README.md

 # Requirements

-classic build tools, git, openssl (for certificate generation)
+Standard build tools, git, openssl (for certificate generation)

 NOTE : you dont need go.
 An isolated version of go will be built in current workspace

 # Build ngrokd and ngrok

-## On Unix:
+## On Linux/MacOS

 ### installation :